thumphries/.emacs.d/README.md

 This binds `n` values from the list to a1 ... aN, then interprets the cdr as a plist (see key/value matching above).

+`a` shorthand notation for kv-destructuring exists which allows the patterns be optionally left out and derived from the key name in the following fashion:

+- a key :foo is converted into `foo` pattern,
+- a key 'bar is converted into `bar` pattern,
+- a key "baz" is converted into `baz` pattern.

+That is, the entire value under the key is bound to the derived variable without any further destructuring.

+This is possible only when the form following the key is not a valid pattern (i.e. not a symbol, a cons cell or a vector).
+Otherwise the matching proceeds as usual and in case of an invalid spec fails with an error.

+Thus the patterns are normalized as follows:

+     ;; derive all the missing patterns
+     (&plist :foo 'bar "baz") => (&plist :foo foo 'bar bar "baz" baz)

+     ;; we can specify some but not others
+     (&plist :foo 'bar explicit-bar) => (&plist :foo foo 'bar explicit-bar)

+     ;; nothing happens, we store :foo in x
+     (&plist :foo x) => (&plist :foo x)

+     ;; nothing happens, we match recursively
+     (&plist :foo (a b c)) => (&plist :foo (a b c))

 You can name the source using the syntax `symbol` &as `pattern`.
 This syntax works with lists (proper or improper), vectors and